kjos-i/UNet_PyTorch/README.md

 1. Make sure to have a separate test dataset.
 Arrange your training dataset (training and validation combined) like this:
 <img width="220" height="153" alt="Skjermbilde 2025-11-07 203630" src="https://github.com/user-attachments/assets/bc13a00d-c9f6-48e9-92b9-e4bf5317411a" />

-2. Download the four .py files to one folder:
+2. Download the four .py files to one folder: <br>
 UNet_PyTorch_training.py <br>
 UNet_PyTorch_model.py <br>
 UNet_PyTorch_dataset.py <br>
 UNet_PyTorch_utils.py <br>

-3. Open the UNet_PyTorch_training.py file in an editor (for example VS Code) and set these variables:
+3. Open the UNet_PyTorch_training.py file in an editor (for example VS Code) and set these variables: <br>
 ROOT_PATH_DATASET: "" - Path to "dataset" folder <br>
 TRANSFORM: "transform" OR "transform_augmentation", but make sure it works on dataset!! <br>
 LIMIT: The nr of images included from dataset, to include all set value to None <br>